Set Up RBAC for API Owners

 In this example, we’ll create a user named Jane Smith.
 We’ll add her as an ACM API Owner in the “hr-api-services” workspace.

-1. Go the the FQDN for you NGINX Management Suite host in a web browser and log in.
+1. In a web browser, go to the FQDN for your NGINX Management Suite host and log in.

 3. On the left menu, select Users.